Trump wins, Congress loses with Iran politics

-Washington (CNN)President Donald Trump has a message to Republicans in Congress -- you don't like the Iran nuclear deal, so you deal with it.

-His expected decision to decertify the agreement would allow him to save face and dent Barack Obama's legacy.
+would allow him to save face and dent Barack Obama's legacy.
 And by handing its fate to lawmakers, he would also limit his political exposure to any decision to kill off a pact backed by US allies.

-His expected move is already being condemned by critics, who warn he is putting US national security at risk to satisfy his own prejudices toward a deal he has branded an "embarrassment" to America.
+His expected move is already being condemned by critics, who warn he is putting US national security at risk to satisfy his own prejudices toward a deal he has branded an "embarrassment" to America

 Trump has twice previously -- and grudgingly -- been forced to certify that Iran is complying with its terms.